 State parks and many historic sites were open for business 365 days this past year.
-Certain locations were reduced to minimal services due to budget cuts.
-Staff oversees 11 state parks, 27 historic sites, 2 archaeological and petroglyph sites, and 1 recreational area totaling 41 parks and sites.
+Certain locations were reduced to minimal services and staffing due to recent budget cuts.
+Staff oversees 11 state parks, 27 historic sites, 2 archaeological and petroglyph sites, and 1 recreational area totaling 41 sites.

-In calendar year 2013 there were over 3.9 million visitors to SPHS&T, which equates to a 5% apples to apples increase in visitation from 2012.
-This includes the fact that we had limited management in certain parks as well as limited water in Guernsey Reservoir this season.
+In calendar year 2013 there were over 3.9 million visitors to SPHS&T, which equates to a 5% "apples to apples" increase in visitation from 2012.
+It should be noted that this increase in visitation could have been larger given the fact that we had limited management in certain parks due to the FY2014 budget cut as well as reduced visitation at Guernsey Reservoir due to low water levels this season.